 In this post, I explain what dictation practice is and how it helps emerging readers and writers.
-I provide you with a dictation routine and tips and leave you with a FREE dictation worksheet perfect for your kindergarten, first, and second-grade classroom.
+I provide you with a dictation routine, tips, and details about my yearlong dictation resource for kindergarten, first and second-grade students.
+Finally, I leave you with a FREE dictation worksheet!

 Cn u rd ths?
 Of course, you can!
 Invented spelling is something we as primary teachers are accustomed to seeing (and deciphering)!
 Students spell in this way because they are able to apply the phonics skills they learn to their reading before they can apply them to their writing.
 While this type of spelling can make us smile, it isn’t a phase we want students to stay in for too long.
 So how can we help our students writing and spelling catch up to their reading?